 As the longest hiking-only trail in the world, the Appalachian Trail – better known as the AT — is an adventure you cannot miss.
 Stretching over 2,190 miles from Springer Mountain, Georgia, to Mount Katahdin, Maine, the AT winds its way through some of the most stunning scenery in the eastern United States.
 Backpacking The Appalachian Trail has become a dream for most hikers around the world.

 While thru-hiking the AT is not for the faint-hearted, the trail offers a unique and unforgettable experience for those willing to put in the effort.
 The backcountry beauty includes snow-capped mountains, cascading waterfalls, mesmerizing forests, and diverse wildlife.
 More than just an epic journey, it’s a perfect way to become one with nature while enjoying the solitude and the personal growth that comes from achieving something truly remarkable.
-If you are up for a once-in-a-lifetime adventure, this guide will help you plan your trip and prepare for the Appalachian Trail hike.

 History of the Appalachian Trail